 Accommodation: Quinta La Constanza, Tababela

-We then continue our journey to Silanche Reserve, where birding along the roads and trails offers exciting opportunities to spot Chocó endemics such as Rufous-winged Tanager, Blue-whiskered Tanager, Golden-hooded Tanager, Scarlet-breasted Dacnis, Chocó Trogon, and Chocó Warbler.
+Continuing our journey, we'll explore Silanche Reserve, where road and trail birding provides excellent chances to see endemic Chocó species like the Rufous-winged Tanager, Blue-whiskered Tanager, Golden-hooded Tanager, Scarlet-breasted Dacnis, Chocó Trogon, and Chocó Warbler.

 Overnight stay.